-VERY IMPORTANT: Apogee changed all wiring colors of our bare-lead sensors in March 2018 in conjunction with the release of inline cable connectors on some sensors.
-To ensure proper connection to your data device, please note your serial number or if your sensor has a stainless-steel connector 30 cm from the sensor head then use the appropriate wiring configuration below.
+VERY IMPORTANT: Apogee changed the wiring colors of all our bare-lead sensors in March 2018 in conjunction with the release of inline cable connectors on some sensors.
+To ensure proper connection to your data device, please note your serial number or if your sensor has a stainless-steel connector 30 cm from the sensor head then use the appropriate wiring configuration listed below.
+With the switch to connectors, we also changed to using cables that only have 4 or 7 internal wires.
+To make our various sensors easier to connect to your device, we clip off any unused wire colors at the end of the cable depending on the sensor.
+If you cut the cable or modify the original pigtail, you may find wires inside that are not used with your particular sensor.
+In this case, please disregard the extra wires and follow the color-coded wiring guide provided.